umbraco/UmbracoDocs/umbraco-cloud/set-up/media/connect-programatically-to-azure-storage.md

 {% endcode %}

-The controller adds the logic behind setting up a directory called `FolderProgramatically` and a `.txt` file in the Azure Blob Storage.
+Here, the controller is used to create a directory named `FolderProgramatically` and a `.txt` file in Azure Blob Storage.

 {% hint style="warning" %}